Highlights from former U.S. special counsel Mueller's testimony

 “I would not agree to that characterization at all,” Mueller responded.

-Democratic Representative Hakeem Jeffries said that in ordering Don McGahn, then the White House counsel, to fire Mueller and then lie about, Trump had “committed an obstructive act,” connected it to an official proceeding and “did so with corrupt intent,” which constituted obstruction of justice.
+Democratic Representative Hakeem Jeffries said that in ordering Don McGahn, then the White House counsel, to fire Mueller and then lie about it, Trump had “committed an obstructive act,” connected it to an official proceeding and “did so with corrupt intent,” which constituted obstruction of justice.

 Mueller responded: “Let me just say ...
 I don’t subscribe necessarily to the way you analyze that.
 I’m not saying it’s out of the ballpark.
 But I’m not supportive of that analytical charge.”